I'm a future:

 Actuarial Science and Statistics

-The Actuarial Science program in the Department of Mathematics and Computer Science at University of Central Missouri is one of several dozen advanced actuarial science programs in USA and the only one in Missouri public institutions.
+The Actuarial Science program in the Department of Mathematics and Computer Science at University of Central Missouri is one of several dozen advanced actuarial science programs in the USA and the only one in Missouri public institutions.
 It offers a curriculum that prepares students for a series of actuarial exams sponsored by S.O.A. and C.A.S.
 The program's major required courses in Applied Statistics, Economics, and Finance are SOA/CAS approved VEE-credit courses.

 The actuarial science and statistics program is supported by two labs.
 Computers in the labs are installed with several commonly used statistical and actuarial packages such as SPSS, SAS, Prophet, and TAS for instructional purposes.
 A variety of other software is also available to the students.